 The Clerk made submissions to the following inquiries:

-- Inquiry into the adequacy and appropriateness of guidance and advice available to officers giving evidence to Senate committees and when providing information to the Senate, Senate Standing Committee of Privileges, 10 May 2011
+- Inquiry into the adequacy and appropriateness of guidance and advice available to officers giving evidence to Senate committees and when providing information to the Senate, Senate Standing Committee of Privileges (supplementary submission, 15 August 2011)

 The office is responsible for the administration of three Senate standing committees.

 The Clerk of the Senate served as secretary to the Procedure Committee, which responds to references from the Senate or the President by evaluating, and recommending improvements to, Senate procedure.

 The committee met once in 2011–12, in relation to numerous matters.
 It continued to examine the consideration of private senators' bills and recommended on two occasions that the temporary order for consideration of private senators' bills be extended.
 It recommended minor changes to standing and other orders to accommodate technological upgrades in the processing of tabled documents and answers to questions on notice.

 By the end of the reporting period, the committee had begun a review of the routine of business in the Senate which has followed its current broad shape since 1994.